← back

 Quantifying Migratory Behavior with eBird

-Quantifying Migratory Behavior
+Migratory Behavior

-The study of avian migration presents a distinctive challenge due to the many ways a bird can be considered a 'migrant', most of which are difficult to measure directly.
-This is a common problem in comparative biology, as many times the traits that researchers are interested in are difficult to wrangle into a simple dataset.
+The study of avian migration presents a distinctive challenge due to the many ways a bird can be considered a "migrant," most of which are difficult to measure directly.
+Developing effective methods to measure and model these axes is essential for understanding the evolution of migration over long time scales.

-Using Hidden States Markov Models
+Using Hidden State Markov Models

 Hidden States Markov Models

-The first part of my dissertation focuses on the efficacy of Structured Hidden Markov Models (SHMMs) in identifying threshold traits - discretized traits with underlying one-dimensional continuous variation.
-This approach allows us to test whether a discrete trait is best described as a one-dimensional threshold trait, even when only discrete data are available.
+The first part of my dissertation focuses on the efficacy of Structured Hidden Markov Models (SHMMs) in identifying threshold traits — discretized traits with underlying one-dimensional continuous variation.
+This allows us to test whether a discrete trait is best described as a one-dimensional threshold trait, even when only discrete data are available.